azmat-y/azmat-y/README.md

 ## Hi there 👋

+Hello everyone, I am Azmat and my current interests are compiler development and contributing to opensource.
+Presently I will be focuing on static analysis tools and some user end applications.

 <!--
 **azmat-y/azmat-y** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.